CLI .md

 Options:

---key TEXT The key of an artifact or transform.
+--key TEXT The key of an artifact, transform, or collection.

 --project TEXT A valid project name or uid.